novaksta/makerfaire-shield/README.md

 # Game console shield for NUCLEO-F411RE/NUCLEO-F401RE

-It is intended for [MakeCode Arcade](https://arcade.makecode.com/) as F4 target (see available material),
+It is intended for [MakeCode Arcade](https://arcade.makecode.com/) as F4 target (see available material on (https://arcade.makecode.com/hardware/adding) if you wish to customize),

 with additional lcd module (one of 3):
 - ILI9341